SERVIR-Amazonia/suriname-training/change-detection-1/02_Datasets.md

 # Composite Landsat Data

-Now, let's merge our preprocessed Landsat `ImageCollection`s together into one.
-We now have a single `ImageCollection` consisting of data from multiple Landsat sensors for our area and date range of interest.
+Now, let's merge our preprocessed Landsat `ImageCollection`s into one.
+We will have a single `ImageCollection` consisting of data from multiple Landsat sensors for our area and date range of interest.

-We also need to choose two specific date ranges with which we'll train our land cover classification models.
-We also need to reduce the size of our input data by making a composite of the `ImageCollection` and clipping it to our AOI.
+Then, we need to choose two specific date ranges with which we'll train our land cover classification models.
+We also need to reduce the size of our input data by making a composite of the `ImageCollection` for each date range and clipping it to our AOI.

 Right now, we will look at 2015 and 2022.
 We use the `.median()` function to select the median value for every pixel in that date range.
 Median is the measure of central tendency that is most resistant to extreme outliers, which are a frequent occurrence due to errors in satellite data (extremely bright or dark pixels).
 Try out the other aggregating functions.
 How would these change the values and the meanings of your maps?